 Vanna White has been gracing our screens for years as the famous letter-turner and co-host on the beloved game show Wheel of Fortune, alongside Pat Sajak.
 She has been the beautiful, charming television personality of the show since 1982!
 But before she ever hit the TV screen, she was actually a contestant in the Miss Georgia 1978 pageant.
-So no wonder the 64-year-old’s stunning outfits and grace have made her one of the most well-known game co-hosts for more than 30 years.
+So no wonder her stunning outfits and grace have made her one of the most well-known game co-hosts for more than 30 years.

 Wheel of Fortune Vs. The Price is Right